When "It Works" Is Not Good Enough • Live Workshops

 So, in summary:

-3 great live workshops to master core Python and improve the quality of your code
+Live workshops to master core Python and improve the quality of your code

 2+ hours each, live, interactive, hands-on